 Be nice.
 Or else.

-Mobile Product Designer at Credit Karma Joined over 3 years ago
+Mobile Product Designer at Credit Karma Joined almost 4 years ago

 Are you talking about when we're discovering new features or products to implement?
 Hopefully I answer the right question!